TeamSparkAI/toolvault/docs/security.md

 - For prod deployment, integrated with cloud or other key management systems (Vault, cloud provider secrets manager)
 - Policy to detect managed secrets in payload (prevent leaking any internally defined secrets)
   - Will require something other than stored regex (maybe regex generated at application time by function)
-  - How do we so this with real secrets manager?
+  - How do we do this with real secrets manager?

 ### Server version control ("Pinning")